-This value is the ON Delay Time.
+This value is the On Delay Time for the alarm.
 Clicking on this value will display an input box from which the user can select a new value.
-The range is from 0 to 9999.
+The range is from -32767 to 32767.

-0 SP Blocks Alarm
+0 SP blocks alarm

 This value will allow a 0 setpoint to block an alarm.
-The options are either no or yes.
+The options are either No or Yes.

-BO/Impedance Inhibits Alarm
+BO/Impedance inhibits alarm